Jwhiles/error-handling/README.md

 getInformationAboutCats((err, data) => {
   if (err) {
-    consoe.log('bad stuff happened.
+    console.log('bad stuff happened.
 No cats')
   } else {
     // do stuff with data
   }
   })
 ```

-This code is slightly more confusing than our synchronous function.
-It works though.
 We are now passing the responsibility for handling this error further up our program.
 Ideally we would go one step further and send it to the client, allowing them to deal with it.

+## Exercises
+There are three exercises in this repo.
+Start from exercise1.js

 ## further reading